littleactuary/littleactuary.github.io/_posts/blog/2015-12-05-Web-application-framework-with-Shiny.md

 ## What is Shiny?

 Ok, now we will look a little bit closer to Shiny.
 Firstly, Shiny proposes functions with R syntaxes that replace HTML, CSS, Javascript.
 So you can somehow build a web interface by writing R code.
 Secondly, Shiny has a feature called Interactivity which is, in my opinion, a big difference compared to standard R program.
 There's an interaction between the client side (through the user interface) and the server side (your R program).
 Thirdly, you can run Shiny apps locally with RStudio and its browser or with R and a web browser such as Google Chrome or Internet Explorer.
-You can also upload your apps on the Shiny server and run them online.
+You can also upload your apps on a cloud (the Shiny server) and run them online.
 I didn't try the last option because of the confidentiality concern.
 So I will show you in this post how to deploy and run a Shiny app locally on you computer.

 Let's begin by installing the Shiny package
 {% highlight r %}